JaneliaSciComp/repp/README.md

 ### Features

 To design a plasmid based on the features it should contain, specify the features by name.
-By default, these should refer to features that are in repp's feature database (`~/.repp/features.tsv`).
+By default, these should refer to features that are in `repp`'s feature database (`~/.repp/features.tsv`).
 Features can also refer to fragments, as in the following example where a plasmid is specified by its constituent list of iGEM parts:

 ```bash
 repp make features "BBa_R0062,BBa_B0034,BBa_C0040,BBa_B0010,BBa_B0012" --backbone pSB1C3 --enzymes "EcoRI,PstI" --dbs igem